 Nature & Wildlife areas

 Tourists coming to Bidoup – Nui Ba often trek long distances and camp in the forest to enjoy nature.
-In addition, there are also eco-tours, 2-3 km walking tours on biodiversity routes, watching birds, finding frogs and taking photos.
+In addition, there are eco-tours, 2-3 km walking tours along biodiversity routes, birdwatching, frog spotting, and photo opportunities.

 Ke Ga Cape and Ke Ga lighthouse

-Ke Ga Cape is also known as Khe Ga cape in Tan Thanh commune.
-Ke Ga is a collection of uniquely shaped rocks arranged in the shape of a chicken’s head.
+Ke Ga Cape is also known as Khe Ga Cape in Tan Thanh commune.
+Ke Ga is a collection of uniquely shaped rocks arranged in the Ke Ga capeshape of a chicken’s head.
 This is a cape jutting out of the East Sea about 40 km southwest of Phan Thiet.

-Ke Ga Cape is actually a small island about 500 meters from the mainland, customarily called Ba islet.
-At high tide, Ke Ga is isolated as an island which is surrounded by a blue sea.
-But when the tides recede, a strip of sand will reveal connecting Ke Ga cape to the mainland.
+Ke Ga Cape is a small island about 500 meters off the mainland, commonly known as Ba Islet.
+At high tide, Ke Ga is an island surrounded by the blue sea.
+But when the tide recedes, a strip of sand will reveal a connection between Ke Ga Cape and the mainland.

-The cape has a lighthouse which has been confirmed by the center of the Vietnamese record book as the tallest and oldest lighthouse in Vietnam.
+The cape features a lighthouse, which the Vietnam Record Book has confirmed is the tallest and oldest in Vietnam.
 According to maritime history in this area, Khe Ga Cape is considered an extremely dangerous position of the sea from Phan Rang to Vung Tau.

-From the previous centuries, there were many merchant boats passing through this place and were sunk due to the unidentifiable coordinates and direction.
+Ke Ga CapeIn previous centuries, many merchant ships passed through this area but were lost due to inaccurate coordinates and navigation.

-Hence, within 2 years (1897-1899), the French had surveyed to build the lighthouse aiming to support their military transportation and foreign merchant ships.
+Hence, within 2 years (1897-1899), the French surveyed and built the lighthouse to support their military transport and foreign merchant ships.
 Inside the lighthouse, there are 183 spiraling steel steps leading to the top of the lighthouse.
-And there was a big 2,000W light visible for 22 nautical miles (approximately 40 kilometers).
+A large 2,000W light was visible for 22 nautical miles (approximately 40 kilometers).

-Not only does it have a rock garden, Ke Ga also has pristine beaches with clear blue water.
-The best time to explore this place is around 17pm because this is the sunset time so the scenery is very beautiful.
-Canoes to pick up and drop off guests will also stop operating after this time.
-Visitors to Ke Ga Cape only visit during the day, staying at budget hotels and motels in Tan Thanh commune.
+Not only does it have a rock garden, but Ke Ga also has pristine beaches with clear blue water.
+The best time to explore this place is around 17 pm, when the sun sets, as the scenery is particularly beautiful.
+Canoes used for guest pickup and drop-off will also stop operating after this time.
+Visitors to Ke Ga Cape typically stay only during the day, staying at budget hotels and motels in Tan Thanh commune.

 Ta Cu Mountain